edadma/backslash/README.md

 ### Executable

-This next example shows how to use *Backslash* as an executable on the command line.
+This next example shows how to use *Backslash* as an executable from the command line.

 ```bash
 echo "testing \join \v \", \"" | java -jar backslash-0.1.jar -j "{v: [\"one\", \"two\", \"three\"]}" --